i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 - Microtasks have higher priority and execute before macrotasks.

 ## 7️⃣ `setTimeout`, `setImmediate`, `process.nextTick`
+- This function also known as timer Function Module
 - **`setTimeout`:** Executes callback after at least the specified delay; callback is placed in the macrotask queue.
 - **`setImmediate`:** Executes callback after the current poll phase; callback is placed in the macrotask queue.
 - **`process.nextTick`:** Executes callback immediately after the current operation, before the event loop continues; callback is placed in the microtask queue, which has higher priority than macrotasks.